junxit/us-congress-bills-117/metadata.md

 - 2022-12-06 — Rules Committee Resolution H. Res.
 1508 Reported to House.
 The resolution provides for consideration of H.R.
 3648, under a structured rule and H.R.
 7946, under a structured rule.
 The resolution waives the requirement of clause 6(a) of rule XIII for a two-thirds vote to consider a report from the Committee on Rules on the same day it is presented to the House with respect to any resolution reported through the remainder of the 117th Congress.
 - 2022-12-06 — The previous question was ordered on the amendment (A002) and on the bill pursuant to the rule.
 - 2022-12-06 — The resolution provides consideration of H.R.
 3648, under a structured rule and H.R.
 7946, under a structured rule.
 The resolution waives the requirement of clause 6(a) of rule XIII for a two-thirds vote to consider a report from the Committee on Rules on the same day it is presented to the House with respect to any resolution reported through the remainder of the 117th Congress.
+- 2022-12-07 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.